What is antisocial personality disorder, and how does it compare to narcissistic personality disorder?

 Can someone be both narcissistic and antisocial?

 Yes, the two conditions can be comorbid, but not often.
-The symptoms have a bit of an overlap but the specific diagnostic criteria are specific to motivations, so it’s rare that can they both be identified in an individual person.
+The symptoms overlap, but the specific diagnostic criteria are specific to motivations, so it’s rare that they can both be identified in a person.